1% for the Planet

 - Boxes for packaging coasters and cards are 100% paper.
 Tags and coasters are printed on 30% recycled paper.
 Cards are printed on 10% recycled paper and the white card stock is FSE certified.
 Pub-style coasters are 100% recyclable and biodegradable and the material is PEFC certified.

 - We designed and created an original product called canning jar toppers.
 These have no adhesive and so are re-useable as well as fully recyclable and compostable.

-- Our waterproof vinyl labels and static cling labels can be reused over and over.
+- Static cling labels can be reused over and over.

 - However, our paper labels are not recyclable for two reasons — the adhesive that works for peel-and-stick labels is petroleum based, and the carrier sheet (the bottom layer which the peel and stick labels are adhered to) is coated with silicone so the labels can stay on securely and come off when they are peeled.